Antenna

 This method calculates the field power pattern in the directions specified by

-If this is a list or numpy array, it specifies the zenith angles (in degrees) used to calculate the field powers.
+If this is a list or NumPy array, it specifies the zenith angles (in degrees) used to calculate the field powers.

 If this is a tuple, the values are assumed to specify the range of values used for zenith angles (in degrees)